-Rietveld applied various pastel colour planes in the house.
-The blue of the garage doors and the pastel walls in the interior are now lit evenly and colourfast at night, as a tribute to the De Stijl art movement.
+Rietveld applied various colour planes in the house.
+Using wall wash and graphic lighting technique, the pastel walls and the blue garage doors are now lit evenly and colourfast at night.

-The other interior lighting also serves the architecture.
+The interior lighting also serves the architecture.
 Some modernist classics by Le Corbusier and Charlotte Perriand have been applied.
-The remaining fixtures perfectly match in style or are integrated unobtrusively.
-The lines of sight in the house are emphasised by light, the light from the skylights is mimicked at night.
+Other fixtures perfectly match in style or are integrated unobtrusively.
+The lines of sight in the house are emphasized by light, the light from the skylights is mimicked at night.